 Immunization Rate Data for Public and Independent Schools

-To better understand the percentage of students in a school immunized for each required vaccine, Act 157 requires each school to make “aggregate immunization rates of the student body for each required vaccine” publicly available.
-Immunization rates for the entire school are reported here in alphabetical order.
-This spreadsheet is organized by school name, but may be ordered differently (eg. by supervisory union, highest to lowest rate, etc.) by clicking on the sort button.at the top of each column.
+Immunization rates for schools are reported here in alphabetical order.
+This spreadsheet is organized by school name, but may be ordered differently (eg. by supervisory union, highest to lowest rate, etc.) by first clicking on the button, and then sorted using the arrows at the top of each column.

 The Vermont Department of Health collects immunization data from all Vermont public and independent schools.
 This spreadsheet provides a picture of the immunization status of students entering kindergarten through twelfth grade.

-- The percent of all Vermont students (K-12) that met the MMR vaccination requirements to protect against measles was 96.9%.
-The MMR vaccination rates for public and independent schools were 97.4% and 92.4%, respectively.
+- The percentage of students (K-12) that met the MMR vaccination requirement to protect against measles was 97.0%.
+The MMR vaccination series was completed by 97.6% and 92.6% of students in public and independent schools, respectively.

 Vaccination of adults is an essential part of keeping adults healthy, and reducing the risk of illness, disability, and death due to vaccine preventable diseases.